 In the evening, we'll catch the ferry back towards Vágar island for dinner, before heading out for a sunrise sesion at the Tindhólmur islet in Bour village.

-On day three of this Faroe Islands photography tour, we’ll rise early to for a hike to reach Leitisvatn as the sun comes up.
+On this day, we'll get up early for a morning hike to Leitisvatn before the sun rises.
 This is the largest lake in the Faroe Islands and it is quite an extraordinary sight to behold.
 It's a photographer's dream, situated atop a dramatic cliff-face, with a waterfall that spills from the side into the ocean waves below.
 The hike to get to the lake will take us about an hour, though we'll be rewarded with spectacular views as the sunrise takes hold.

 Thereafter, we'll return to our hotel and check out, before moving on north towards Gjógv, the northern-most village on the island of Eysturoy.